 Produce our initial Future Water Resource Requirements Position Statement for the South East region

-Present the Resilience Framework that will be used to develop the Regional Resilience Plan
+Consult on the Resilience Framework that will be used to develop the Regional Resilience Plan

-All five regional groups across England will reconcile their draft plans to ensure there is national alignment
+All five regional groups across England will reconcile their draft regional plans to ensure there is national alignment

 Publish our draft Regional Resilience Plan for public consultation